chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 1. The `/boot` partition
 2. Root filesystem

-**Partition table: MBR**
+**Partition table: MBR/GPT**

-For Raspberry Pi, you will need a MBR partition table witha dedicated partition for `/boot`.
-On Raspberry Pi 4 and newer, GPT may technically work, but MBR is recommended for best compatibility.
+For Raspberry Pi 3 you will need a MBR partition table, as the built-in firmware cannot deal with GPT (protective MBR hacks aside).

+For Raspberry Pi 4, you can use GPT, while MBR will also work.

+In both cases, you will need to have a partition for `/boot` as the first partition.
+On MBR, this needs to be marked bootable.
+On GPT, it needs to be of type `Microsoft basic data` or `EFI System`, or it will not be found.

 ## U-Boot